Queen's Own Royal Glasgow Yeomanry: 1/1st Queen's Own Royal Glasgow Yeomanry

 V Corps Cavalry Regiment was assembled in France in May 1916 with the RHQ, A and B Squadrons along with B Squadron, Lothians and Border Horse.
-In July 1917 the regiment was dismounted and the squadrons were sent to No. 21 Infantry Base Depot at Étaples for infantry training on 23 August.
+In July 1917, the regiment was dismounted and the squadrons were sent to No. 21 Infantry Base Depot at Étaples for infantry training on 23 August.
 On 29 September, 4 officers and 146 other ranks joined 18th Battalion, Highland Light Infantry in 106th Brigade, 35th Division at Aizecourt-le-Bas which was redesignated as 18th (Royal Glasgow Yeomanry) Battalion, Highland Light Infantry.
 The battalion was still in 106th Brigade, 35th Division at the end of the war, west of Grammont, Belgium.

 2/1st Queen's Own Royal Glasgow Yeomanry

 The 2nd Line regiment was formed in Glasgow in 1914.
-It remained there until May 1915 when it moved to Hawick.
+It remained there until May 1915, when it moved to Hawick.
 In March 1916, the regimental HQ, A and B Squadrons joined the 65th (2nd Lowland) Division in Essex.
 They were later reduced to a single squadron.
 In January 1917, they moved to Ireland with 65th Division and in February 1918 were absorbed into the 1st Reserve Cavalry Regiment at The Curragh.
 In the meantime, C Squadron joined the 64th (2nd Highland) Division in Norfolk in 1916 and was disbanded in 1917.

 3/1st Queen's Own Royal Glasgow Yeomanry

 The 3rd Line regiment was formed in 1915 and in the summer it was affiliated to a Reserve Cavalry Regiment at Aldershot.
-In June 1916 it was affiliated to the 1st Reserve Cavalry Regiment, also at Aldershot.
-Early in 1917 it was absorbed in the 4th Reserve Cavalry Regiment, still at Aldershot.
+In June 1916, it was affiliated to the 1st Reserve Cavalry Regiment, also at Aldershot.
+Early in 1917, it was absorbed in the 4th Reserve Cavalry Regiment, still at Aldershot.
 As the 1st Line had been converted to infantry, it is probable that some of the men joined the 5th (Reserve) Battalion of the Highland Light Infantry at Catterick.

 Between the Wars

 When the Territorial Force reformed as the Territorial Army (TA) in 1920, the 14 senior Yeomanry regiments remained as horsed cavalry regiments (6 forming the 5th and 6th Cavalry Brigades) the remaining Yeomanry regiments were re-roled as Royal Artillery (RA).
-In 1922 the regiment became 101st (Queen's Own Royal Glasgow Yeomanry) Brigade, Royal Field Artillery, with 401 and 402 Field Batteries at Glasgow.
+In 1922, the regiment became 101st (Queen's Own Royal Glasgow Yeomanry) Brigade, Royal Field Artillery, with 401 and 402 Field Batteries at Glasgow.
 It was an 'Army' field brigade in the 52nd (Lowland) Division area.

-In 1938 the regiment re-roled again, becoming 54th (Queen's Own Royal Glasgow Yeomanry) Anti-Tank Regiment, RA, with 213 (Queen's Own Royal Glasgow Yeomanry), 214 (Queen's Own Royal Glasgow Yeomanry) and 215 (City of Glasgow) Anti-Tank Batteries at Glasgow, and 216 (Clyde) Anti-Tank Battery at Kirkintilloch.
-The Territorial Army was doubled in size after the Munich Crisis, and the regiment formed a duplicate regiment, 64th (Queen's Own Royal Glasgow Yeomanry) Anti-Tank Regiment, RA based at Milngavie in Dunbartonshire.
+In 1938, the regiment was re-roled again, becoming 54th (Queen's Own Royal Glasgow Yeomanry) Anti-Tank Regiment, RA, with 213 (Queen's Own Royal Glasgow Yeomanry), 214 (Queen's Own Royal Glasgow Yeomanry) and 215 (City of Glasgow) Anti-Tank Batteries at Glasgow, and 216 (Clyde) Anti-Tank Battery at Kirkintilloch.
+The Territorial Army was doubled in size after the Munich Crisis, and the regiment formed a duplicate regiment, 64th (Queen's Own Royal Glasgow Yeomanry) Anti-Tank Regiment, RA, based at Milngavie in Dunbartonshire.